chisui/dakka/thesis/main.md

 ## mtl Monad classes and Monad-transformers

 The *mtl* library provides a suite of classes that generalizes different monads[@paper-fpwoahop, chap.
 Operations on Monads.].
-A common way of creating monads for specific usecases is by composing Monad-transformers[@paper-fpwoahop, chap.
+A common way of creating monads for specific use cases is by composing Monad-transformers[@paper-fpwoahop, chap.
 Monad Transformers.]
 For example we can compose the `StateT` Monad-transformer with with `Writer` monad to get a computation that both has a state and allows do write some output:

 ```haskell